 Ever wondered what inspires a CAC tour?
 Visit the backstory of our noted Graceland Cemetery walking tour, developed in 1975 by CAC docents.
 This tranquil outing through solemn space features an array of historic architectural styles in context.

 Why Graceland Cemetery?

 Surprising as it might sound, Graceland Cemetery, established in 1860, holds on its grounds a collection of truly notable architecture.
 Graceland’s 150-year accretion of local art and design tells a tale of architectural styles and a history of Chicago marked by famous architectural names.
-CAF’s walking tour of Graceland shares with visitors the stories of why the tombs and headstones were designed the way they were, and for whom.
+CAC’s walking tour of Graceland shares with visitors the stories of why the tombs and headstones were designed the way they were, and for whom.